tj-smith47/cron-meet-cal/README.md

 - Maintains a daily event log file of a user-configurable length (default 100 lines).
 - Integrates with `nowplaying-cli` to ensure active music is paused prior to opening your meeting.
-- Can optionally be configured to back up one week of pre & post script crontab files.
+- Can optionally be configured to back up one week of pre & post run crontab files (daily or hourly).

 ## Setup